fletcher/MultiMarkdown-4/hacking.md

 1. You can use HTML comments to include text that is ignored in HTML documents, but is passed through verbatim to other formats.
 See the section on [Raw Source][rawhtml] for more information.
 This only works with one format besides HTML.

 2. You can use file transclusion with [Wildcard Extensions] to embed a different string of text for each output format.
 This requires a bit more organization, but allows you to do just about anything you like.

+## Scrivener Tricks ##

+[Scrivener] is a full-featured tool for writers that includes some support for MultiMarkdown when exporting to other formats.

+### Multiple Citations ###

+When using Scrivener to publish to LaTeX, you may want to include multiple sources within a single citation.
+Mike Thicke suggests this approach:

+	In the Compile | Replacements dialog I have:

+	][],[# --> ,
+	],[][# --> ,

+	So for citations like this:

+	[][#Tversky:1974wi],[][#Kahneman:1979wl],[][#Tversky:1981vc]

+	I get this:

+	[][#Tversky:1974wi,Kahneman:1979wl,Tversky:1981vc]

+	When complied to Latex it becomes:

+	 ~\citep{Tversky:1974wi,Kahneman:1979wl,Tversky:1981vc}
+	And finally:

+	(Tversky and Kahneman 1974; Kahneman and Tversky 1979; Tversky and Kahneman 1981)

+	If you want page numbers you might have to do raw latex or use RegEx replacements.

+You could always doing something similar with a script to find/replace the same syntax in tools other than Scrivener.